Homeowner guide

 Can I negotiate with my HOA to stop foreclosure?

-Yes — many HOAs prefer a negotiated settlement to the expense of foreclosure.
-Contact in writing, propose a payment plan, and get any agreement in writing before making payments.
+Yes — most HOAs strongly prefer a negotiated resolution to the expense and hassle of foreclosure.
+Contact the HOA or its collection attorney in writing, propose a specific payment plan, and get any agreement in writing and fully executed before making payments.
+Many HOAs accept 12-24 month payment plans.

 Fight your HOA — start free